HistoryThis section has been translated automatically.

 ClassificationThis section has been translated automatically.

-The following hematologic disorders have been described in association with insect-like reactions:
+The following hematologic diseases have been described in association with insect bite-like reactions:

 EtiopathogenesisThis section has been translated automatically.

-The pathogenesis of the insect sting-like reactions is unclear.
-The skin lesions were considered to be a nonspecific cutaneous reaction to certain stimuli in patients with hematologic diseases and not a specific reaction of leukemic cells.
-However, in situ hybridization analyses demonstrate that neoplastic cells (e.g., in CLL) were observed in the insect-like skin lesions, suggesting that they may be specific skin lesions rather than nonspecific skin reactions (Mitteldorf C et al. 2012).
+The pathogenesis of the insect bite-like reactions is unclear.
+The skin lesions were considered to be a non-specific cutaneous reaction to certain stimuli in patients with hematologic diseases and not a specific reaction of leukemic cells.
+However, in situ hybridization analyses show that neoplastic cells (e.g. in CLL) are present in the insect bite-like skin lesions, suggesting that these are specific skin lesions and not non-specific skin reactions (Mitteldorf C et al. 2012).

-Indeed, in patients with CLL, insect bites, drugs, chemoimmunotherapy, and pyogenic infections can trigger nonspecific eosinophilic eruptions (Bairey O et al. 2012).
-The altered immune response in patients with hematologic diseases may increase the secretion of interleukin 4 (IL-4) and IL-5, which stimulates eosinophilic skin infiltration.
-The development of these skin lesions is usually not related to the course or activity of CLL (Bairey O et al. 2012).
+In fact, insect bites, drugs, chemoimmunotherapy and pyogenic infections can trigger non-specific eosinophilic eruptions in patients with CLL (Bairey O et al. 2012).
+The altered immune response in patients with hematologic diseases can increase the secretion of interleukin 4 (IL-4) and IL-5, which stimulates eosinophilic skin infiltration.
+The development of these reactive skin lesions is not usually related to the course or activity of CLL (Bairey O et al. 2012).

 TherapyThis section has been translated automatically.